 Painted Lady (Vanessa cardui) is a medium-sized butterfly, with a wingspan of 2 to 2.875 inches.
 In our local area, it can be seen during all 12 months, although numbers are very low in December and January.
 Numbers peak in April.
 More than a hundred host plants have been recorded for this butterfly.
 Favorites include Thistle (Asteraceae), Hollyhock and Mallow (Malvaceae), and various legumes (Fabaceae).

-It is one of the most common butterflies in North America, and the most widespread butterfly inthe world, being found on all continents except South America and Antarctica.
+It is one of the most common butterflies in North America, and the most widespread butterfly in the world, being found on all continents except South America and Antarctica.

 In the US, there is a migration in the spring from the deserts of northern Mexico through the central valley of California to Sacramento, and then to Oregon.
 That’s the main branch of the California migration.
 A smaller branch comes through the Bay Area, and some of the migrating butterflies stop in the Bay Area for the season.